danieleteti/delphimvcframework/README.md

 ##Samples and documentation
 DMVCFramework is provided with a lot of examples focused on specific functionality.
-All samples are in [Samples](https://github.com/danieleteti/delphimvcframework/tree/master/samples) folder
+All samples are in [Samples](https://github.com/danieleteti/delphimvcframework/tree/master/samples) folder.
+Check the [DMVCFramework Developer Guide](https://danieleteti.gitbooks.io/delphimvcframework/content/) (work in progress).

 #Sample Server